 The actions performed by my rule are to route to an appropriate service -- AB feature testing -- set the severity to critical and label the incident with a note that Split has detected a degradation in a key metric.
 You can specify whatever action you think is most appropriate; PagerDuty is incredibly flexible in its response to the alerts.

 - Select a metric on which you would like to alert.
 The full details on configuring an alert policy are found in the Split's documentation.

 - Paste the email address you saved from PagerDuty containing your unique key as additional email save the changes.

 You are now ready for your alert to fire to PagerDuty.

 Split does not have a test button to trigger an alert.
-The simplest approach is to write a test program that generates fake users to create impressions and events that will trigger an alert.
+The simplest approach is to write a test program that generates fake users to create impressions and events that triggers an alert.
 Contact the contributor David Martin for help and suggestions.

 Handle a Split incident in PagerDuty

 If the integration is configured properly, a new alert email from Split appears as incidents in PagerDuty, per your rules configuration.

 The full detail of the email message is also available in PagerDuty by drilling into the incident.